PojavLauncherTeam/pojavlauncherteam.github.io/INSTALL.md

 2. Install the latest release using this [Install with AltStore](altstore://install?url=https://github.com/PojavLauncherTeam/PojavLauncher_iOS/releases/latest/download/net.kdt.pojavlauncher.ipa) button.
     - For a specific release, you can find its button on the [Releases](https://github.com/PojavLauncherTeam/PojavLauncher_iOS/releases) page

-Installing PojavLauncher is not the end for iOS devices.
+Installing PojavLauncher is not the end for Jailed iOS devices.
 In order to play Minecraft itself, you will need to [enable JIT](./JIT.md).
 :::

 ::: details Sideloading (Jailbroken)